microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraScopedRoleMembership.md

 # Get-EntraScopedRoleMembership

-## SYNOPSIS
+## Synopsis

-Gets a scoped role membership from an administrative unit.
+gets a scoped role membership from an administrative unit.

-## SYNTAX
+## Syntax

 ```powershell
 Get-EntraScopedRoleMembership